George L. Fox (chaplain): Remembrance

 The four chaplains were each awarded the Distinguished Service Cross and Purple Heart medals, receiving national acclaim for their courage and self-sacrifice.
 A chapel in their honor was dedicated on February 3, 1951, by President Harry S. Truman at Grace Baptist Church of Philadelphia.
 The Four Chaplains' Medal was established by act of Congress on July 14, 1960, and was presented posthumously to their next of kin by Secretary of the Army Wilber M. Brucker in 1961.

-George L. Fox is honored with a Lesser Feast along with the rest of the Four Chaplains (Alexander D. Goode, John P. Washington and Clark V. Poling) on the liturgical calendar of the Episcopal Church in the United States of America on February 3.
+George L. Fox is honored with a Lesser Feast along with the rest of the Four Chaplains on the liturgical calendar of the Episcopal Church in the United States of America on February 3.